NHS app

 The NHS App allows patients using the National Health Service in England to book appointments with their GP, order repeat prescriptions and access their GP record.
+The app can also be used to access NHS 111, set patients' data sharing preferences, and record organ donation preferences and end-of-life care preferences.
+All GPs in England are required to give their patients access to their health record via the NHS app.
+The app allows a user to manage healthcare services for others, such as parents or spouses.

 Available since late 2018, the app was developed by NHS Digital and NHS England.
-The Health ministers Jeremy Hunt and Matt Hancock both stressed their support for the project.
-Hancock presented it as the key a radical overhaul of NHS technology.
-Hunt claimed it would mark 'the death-knell of the 8am scramble for GP appointments that infuriates so many patients'.

-It can also be used to access NHS 111, set patients' data sharing preferences, record organ donation preferences and end-of-life care preferences.
-All GPs in England will be required to connect to it.

 Development

-Jeremy Hunt laid down eight "challenges" for the development in September 2017:
+Health minister Jeremy Hunt laid down eight "challenges" for the development in September 2017: